pedrotrasfereti/tractian-landing-page/README.md

 Welcome to the _GitHub repository_ of TRACTIAN's **Landing Page**!
 Here you can find information about the project's development, such as which technologies were used, how to install and run the project, usage and more.

-This application was developed as a Front-end challenge for Tractian[].
+This application was developed as a **Front-end challenge** for [**Tractian**][tractian-url].
-The goal was to recreate their existing homepage using pure React, meaning, only the essencial libraries, in the span of 10 days.
+The goal was to recreate their existing homepage using pure **React**, meaning, only the essencial libraries, in the span of 10 days.

-I was able to create a fully responsive `header` and hamburger `menu`, as well as eight different sections:
+I was able to create a fully responsive header and hamburger menu, as well as eight different sections:
 - Home, or "Hero";
 - Teaser (slider and panel);
 - Products;